12 great gifts for your girlfriend

-Thankfully, we've gone ahead and done the hard work for you curating the best, no-fail gifts for your girlfriend for any price point.
+Thankfully, we've gone ahead and done the hard work for you, curating the best, no-fail gifts for your girlfriend at any price point.
 Beyond a simple essential oil diffuser or a yoga mat, whether it's a special gift, something romantic or thoughtful, we've got some awesome presents that have you covered.
-After doing some serious work refining all the ideas out there into something you can buy that will win all holidays, birthdays, and "I got you something special" see our list of one-off gifts perfect for any occasion.
+After doing some serious work refining all the ideas out there into something you can buy that will win all holiday, birthday, and "I got you something special" days, see our list of one-off gifts that are perfect for any occasion.

 Level-up her evening bath with this Bluetooth speaker that floats.
 It's compact, fully waterproof and has decent battery life.
 Lovely.
 Read our review of the UE Wonderboom.